Applied Examples AIMon Labs

 Training Data

-The model needed to learn what hallucinations look like across a wide range of enterprise contexts — not just clean academic examples, but the messy, subtle deviations that appear in real production RAG pipelines.
-DataFramer generated domain-specific synthetic training data covering Finance, Healthcare, Legal, and Insurance scenarios, with phrase-level hallucination annotations that gave the model the fine-grained signal it needed to learn detection at the token level.
+The model needed to learn what hallucinations look like across a wide range of enterprise contexts, not just clean academic examples, but the messy, subtle deviations that appear in real production RAG pipelines.
+RAG evaluation at enterprise scale requires exposing these subtle deviations in context-grounded responses, not just obvious fabrications.
+DataFramer generated domain-specific synthetic training data covering Finance, Healthcare, Legal, and Insurance scenarios via supervised fine-tuning on an SFT dataset with phrase-level ground truth labels that gave the model the fine-grained signal it needed to learn detection at the token level.

 Evaluation & Validation Sets

 Iterating toward a production-grade model requires held-out evaluation sets that are genuinely independent from training data, and validation pipelines that expose specific failure modes rather than just tracking aggregate metrics.
-DataFramer built these evaluation and validation sets in parallel with the training data — ensuring the AIMon team had a reliable feedback loop at every stage of development.
+DataFramer built these ground truth datasets and evaluation datasets in parallel with the training data, ensuring the AIMon team had a reliable feedback loop at every stage of development.

 HDM-Bench: The Public Benchmark

-The public-facing output of this collaboration is HDM-Bench — an open-source benchmark dataset hosted under the DataFramer HuggingFace organization and central to the HDM-2 research paper.
-HDM-Bench is not a standard true/false factual recall dataset.
-It is a phrase-level, multi-domain hallucination benchmark built from the ground up for the way hallucinations actually appear in enterprise RAG pipelines: not as obvious fabrications, but as subtle deviations from grounding context — a wrong number here, an unsupported claim there, an enterprise-specific assertion that can’t be verified against public knowledge.
+The public-facing output of this collaboration is HDM-Bench, an open-source benchmark dataset hosted under the DataFramer HuggingFace organization and central to the HDM-2 research paper.
+HDM-Bench is an open-source hallucination detection benchmark and golden dataset, not a standard true/false factual recall dataset.
+It is phrase-level and multi-domain, built from the ground up for the way hallucinations actually appear in enterprise RAG pipelines: not as obvious fabrications, but as subtle deviations from grounding context.
+A wrong number here, an unsupported claim there, an enterprise-specific assertion that cannot be verified against public knowledge.

 What makes HDM-Bench different:

-2. Phrase-Level Annotation — Every hallucinated span is annotated at the character level — not just flagged at the sentence or document level — enabling token-level model training and evaluation.
+2. Phrase-Level Annotation: Every hallucinated span is annotated at the character level as part of the dataset annotation process, not just flagged at the sentence or document level, enabling token-level model training and evaluation.

-4. Two-Pass Human Review — Every example went through a stacked two-reviewer process — first pass annotation, second pass quality check — to maximize label reliability and minimize noise.
+4. Two-Pass Human Annotation: Every example went through a stacked two-reviewer process with subject matter expert review: first pass annotation, second pass quality check, to maximize label reliability and minimize noise.
+This human-in-the-loop evaluation ensures ground truth labels reflect real expert judgment rather than automated assumptions.

 What HDM-2 Achieved

-Trained on DataFramer’s data and evaluated against HDM-Bench, HDM-2 set new performance standards across every dataset it was tested on.
+Trained on DataFramer’s data and evaluated against HDM-Bench, HDM-2 set new performance standards across every LLM benchmark it was tested on.
 Here are the headline results:

 ModelRAGTruth F1TruthfulQA F1HDM-Bench F1